Updated: Jan 3

 Which file types are best for printing on paper vs. fabric?

 Having someone create a logo for you will save you the time it takes for you to create one on your own.
 And unless you're a graphic designer, it will likely be better than what you could come up with alone!

 Getting a logo that stands out like this can rake in money for your company.
 Since this is part of your business's overall visual identity, you should plan to spend anywhere between $300.00 - $1,300.00 for a logo.

 Why spend a month's rent for a logo when you could get one for free on Canva, you ask?
-Answer: You will fail to get the quality and originality that comes with this decision.
+Answer: the quality and originality will not satisfy your business's long-term needs.
 Your logo is the face of your business.
 Spend wisely.

 2. Website Design

 Your website is the single most popular tool your customers will use to learn about your business.
 You link it in social media posts, on your business cards, and maybe it's even plastered on a t-shirt or two.
 It is imperative that your site is clean, functional, user-friendly, aesthetically pleasing, blah, blah, blah...

 All that "blah blah blah" isn't cheap.
 Hiring a web developer can cost anywhere from $800 to $50,000 (you should start in the lower range).
 But this is an investment.
 Your website should essentially be passive income for your business.
 It is how you will consistently make your own money for your business.
 You'll also need to factor in the cost of your domain name, website maintenance, and advanced features, such as S.E.O.